lamdu/presentations/papers/README.md

 # Academic papers

-Without sounding to tacky, Lamdu really is a groundbreaking project which includes several novel inventions/discoveries which are worth writing papers about.
+Without sounding too tacky, Lamdu really is a groundbreaking project which includes several novel inventions/discoveries which are worth writing papers about.

 This is an area where we are looking for collaborators, as the current Lamdu team doesn't consist of academic researchers.